 Technically, the formulas above the horizontal line are called antecedents of the proof rule, and the formula below the line are called the consequence.

 Formally, a proof can be defined as a sequence of formulas, with each formula either an axiom or following from previous formulas by a single inference rule.
-Next, we will use a concrete example to show how to induce on a proof system.
-In other words, we want to prove something using such a proof system.
+Next, we will give a concrete example of proof system and show how to induce on it.
+In other words, we want to prove some property for a specific proof system.

 Induction on Proof